End of Financial Year

 These are required by Limited companies and filed 9 months after the end of the financial year.

-Statutory accounts are normally prepared by accountants as there are certain standards that they must meet.
-In the UK, it is the Generally Accepted Accounting Practice.
+Statutory accounts are normally prepared by accountants, as they must meet certain standards.
+In the UK, this is the Generally Accepted Accounting Practice.

 The accounts must include a balance sheet, profit and Loss and notes about the accounts.
 Depending on the size of the company, it may also include directors and auditors reports.